 Title Is COVID-19 dress rehearsal for climate change?
-Degree of recognition International Media name/outlet Mirage News Media type Web Country Australia Date 1/06/20 Description The lessons we have learnt from the impact of COVID-19 may help businesses manage climate risk in the future.
+Degree of recognition International Media name/outlet Mirage News Media type Web Country/Territory Australia Date 1/06/20 Description The lessons we have learnt from the impact of COVID-19 may help businesses manage climate risk in the future.

 The COVID-19 pandemic has had far-reaching consequences, changing society as we know it.

 Before the crisis hit, Australia was facing a climate emergency with the worst fire season to-date – taking lives, devastating towns, decimating forests and wildlife, and causing widespread fear about the future.

 There has been a push for governments and companies to continue their focus on sustainability.
 But is it appropriate to be talking about climate risk during a global pandemic that is barely contained?

 The impacts of climate change will be far-reaching for organisations, both government and private, but the repercussions of COVID-19 show that many are not ready to manage the climate risks.

 Throughout May, UNSW Business School’s Responsible Business Program coordinator, Dr Louise Fitzgerald, with Tanya Dellicompagni presented four online discussions titled ‘Future-Proofing Business’, bringing together researchers, academics, business leaders and practitioners.